Cuenca, Ecuador

 What are the schools in Cuenca like?

 "Cuenca offers a range of excellent international and bilingual schools for those looking for an immersive learning experience.
 The Colegio Americano de Cuenca is a topnotch international school providing an educational program based on the American system and teaching from pre-kinder through twelfth grade.
 Its curriculum is excellent, giving students the hands-on learning opportunities to ensure college readiness.
 San Rafael Private School is another great international school in Cuenca, providing education for children from pre-kinder through twelfth grade.
 San Rafael is committed to the holistic development of the student, focusing on academics, character values, arts, sports and the environment.
 For bilingual education, Eduardo Campuzano School is an excellent option.
 It offers an American academic program and immersion in Spanish, as well as extracurricular activities such as sports and music.
-With a campus in the heart of Cuenca and smaller classrooms, this approach provides personalized guidance and dynamic teaching," said one expat in Cuenca, Ecuador with children at .
+With a campus in the heart of Cuenca and smaller classrooms, this approach provides personalized guidance and dynamic teaching," said one parent with children at in Cuenca, Ecuador.

 What are the pros and cons of living in Cuenca?